-Kernel is a vendor-independent applications development environment, as well as a run-time environment providing standard vendor-independent services to applications software.
+Kernel is an applications development environment, as well as a run-time environment providing standard services to applications software.
 It is not an operating system, but a set of utilities and associated files that are executed in an M environment.
-Kernel is central to VA VistA software strategy, in that it permits any VistA software application to run without modification on any hardware/software platform that supports American National Standards Institute (ANSI) Standard M. All operating system-specific, M implementation-specific, or hardware-specific code is isolated to Kernel.
+Kernel is central to VA VistA software strategy, in that it permits any VistA software application to run without modification on any hardware/software platform that supports American National Standards Institute (ANSI) Standard M. All operating system-specific or hardware-specific code is isolated to Kernel.
 Therefore, porting VistA to a new environment requires modification only to a handful of Kernel routines.